aniamirjanyan/SQL-tasks/README.md

 **Option 1**

-Create a view from top 1000 rows which are ordered by date.
+Create a view from top 1000 (or more) rows which are ordered by date.
 ```
 CREATE VIEW db.view AS
     SELECT TOP 1000 *